tonytsheng/DBHUB/ORA/ORAonEC2/readme.md

 2. The baseline was an Oracle database with default parameters, an SGA of 2G, with data files sitting on EBS volumes.
 3. We then compared to putting data files on instance store volumes.
 4. We then turned on Smart Flash Cache and the file for the Cache was also placed on an instance store volume.
-4. Increase the SGA to 10G.
+4. We then increased the SGA to 10G.
 Note the server has 16G of memory.
-This did not give us an extreme boost in performance like we expected.
+This did not give us an improvement in performance like expected.
 5. We increased the db_writer_processes to 5 from the default of 1 and that was a notable increase in pefformance.
-Note that this was recommended from the very first AWR report.
+Note that this was a recommendation in the very first AWR report.
-6. Increased db_writer_processes to 10
+6. We then increased db_writer_processes to 10, just to see what else would happen.

 ### Baseline
 - i3en.large - 2x16